beginning of content

 When the egg is fertilised, cells that make the pregnancy sac and placenta start multiplying.
 But occasionally, the cells that are supposed to develop into a baby don’t multiply.

-How and when is blighted ovum diagnosed?
+How is a blighted ovum diagnosed?

 How is blighted ovum treated?

-Your doctor will discuss the options with you.
 You might choose to allow a natural miscarriage to happen.
 Once this starts, it can take days or weeks for the bleeding to finish.
-If the bleeding is getting heavier, if you are in pain or you feel unwell, see your doctor.
+See your doctor, if the bleeding is getting heavier, you are in pain or you feel unwell.

 No. Having a blighted ovum in one pregnancy does not alter your chance of having a successful pregnancy in the future.

-If you have had one miscarriage, your next pregnancy is likely to be normal.
 If you have had 3 miscarriages in a row, you should see your doctor to rule out any problems.

 Pregnancy, Birth and Baby helpline can offer emotional support and trusted advice to anyone who is dealing with pregnancy loss.
-Call Pregnancy, Birth and Baby on 1800 882 436 anytime of the day or night.

 Check your symptoms Find a health service